A talk with the boss

 Q. The firm continues to invest in technology, specifically technology for advisors and their clients.
 How do you think this will help better our firm and our advisors?

-Well, first of all, there’s an imperative to invest in technology.
-Access to information and the ability to perform tasks online is critical to our daily lives, and protecting electronic data is a huge part of being a corporation in today’s world.
+A. Well, first of all, there’s an imperative to invest in technology – access to information and the ability to perform tasks online is critical to our daily lives, and protecting electronic data is a huge part of being a corporation in today’s world.

 Q. As you look forward toward the next decade, how is Raymond James positioned to manage the constant changes our industry presents?

-There’s a reason Raymond James not only survives but thrives in difficult periods, like we saw in 2008/2009 and again in 2020.
+A. There’s a reason Raymond James was one of the few firms that navigated through the financial crisis, not only surviving, but thriving.
 It’s our management approach and our long-term view, but also our willingness to adapt and do the work necessary to meet demands, whatever they are.

 The year I joined the firm – 2009 – wasn’t the best year in financial services industry history, to say the least.
 (I have impeccable timing.)
 But it was the most successful recruiting year in Raymond James’ history.
-Yes, advisors were fleeing failing firms and we were a haven for them.
-But I think part of what we saw was our associates really step up.
+Yes, advisors were fleeing failing firms and we were a haven for them, but I think part of what we saw was our associates really step up.
 They were working under extreme circumstances – their peers at competitor firms were losing their jobs, there were compensation and hiring freezes at Raymond James so we wouldn’t have to take that next step – but they didn’t back down from the challenge of bringing on all these advisors.
-They saw the opportunity to introduce to them a different way of doing business, and they made it happen.
+They saw the opportunity to introduce a different way of doing business to them, and made it happen.

 Q. Raymond James has proven to be successful with integrating acquisitions while maintaining the strong cultural values of the firm.
-How do you plan to continue to feel small with 8,200 advisors and growing?
+How do you plan to continue to feel small as you approach 7,200 advisors and continue to grow?

-Raymond James has emerged as a well-recognized player in the wealth management industry over the past 10 to 15 years, and that idea of being as unique as the people we serve we talked about previously has really resonated with advisors, leading to successful recruiting, as well as high retention of advisors when we combine with other firms, and – even more important – ongoing retention of existing advisors.
+A. Raymond James has emerged as a well-recognized player in the wealth management industry over the last 10 to 15 years, and that idea of the premier alternative to Wall Street we talked about previously has really resonated with advisors, leading to successful recruiting, as well as high retention of advisors when we combine with other firms, and – even more important – ongoing retention of existing advisors.

 I’d say it’s a matter of attitude, not size.
 It’s a discipline of staying focused on our core values and how we manage the business.
 Of communicating – repeatedly – what is important and then demonstrating – consistently – that it’s not just talk.